qgua2322/rfnoc-Kwan/README.md

 Integrating UHD and fpga files into one directory

 IP block: noc_block_Latencytest.v
-Usetage: Report aveage sample latency and packet latency (Both average window can be set by setting register)
+Usetage: Report aveage packet latency (Average window can be set by setting register)

 # Install